 6. Dr Maggie Aderin-Pocock, Scientist

 Maggie has been such a successful scientist that Mattel, the toy maker, have made a special barbie figure of her.
 She’s also been invited to present TV shows to explain space to children and adults.
-She’s written a book about the moon (writing books is something many people associate with dyslexia).
+She’s written a book about the moon (writing books is not something many people associate with dyslexia).
 On top of that, she’s also helped to invent new telescopes, detect landmines and shoot down enemy missiles.

 All in all, she’s an amazing human being!